• Skip to primary navigation

 Dry Rub for Beef Tenderloin Crostini

-Keeping it simple, I used salt, pepper, granulated garlic, and oregano for the dry rub.
+Keeping it simple, I used salt, pepper, granulated Garlic, and oregano for the dry rub.

-This gives the beef’s crust a burst of flavor.
+This gives the beef’s Crust a burst of flavor.
 The recipe ingredients are enough for a 7 or 8-ounce filet.

-Lightly coat the filet with canola oil and then press all of the dry rub onto the surfaces of the filet.
+Lightly coat the filet with canola oil and then press all of the Dry Rub onto the surfaces of the filet.

 Filet mignon with dry rub.

-Pan Searing the Filet
+Pan-Searing the Tenderloin Filet

 The tenderloin should be seared in a heavy skillet and I recommend cast iron.